hubtype/botonic/doc-botonic/docs/components/components-carousel.md

 ## Purpose

-Carousels show a collection of clickable items one at a time where the user can scroll images or articles from one side to the other.
+Carousels show a collection of images in a cyclic view.
+By displaying only a subset of images, the screen space is optimized.
+The navigation items, such as arrows, suggest additional content that is not currently visible, which encourages the user to continue exploring.

 <img src="https://botonic-doc-static.netlify.com/images/carrousel.gif" width="200"/>